 Sweet potato, buckwheat, quinoa

-Moreover, studies have shown that the Mediterranean diet rich in healthy fats, grains, and vegetables may protect against ovulation problems.
+Moreover, there is some evidence that the Mediterranean diet rich in healthy fats, grains, and vegetables may protect against ovulation problems.

 Adjusting one's workout routine to include moderate-level fertility exercise can jump-start ovulation and make cycles regular.
 It can also help shed extra pounds.

 Extreme and strenuous exercises should be avoided as they might lead to a hypothalamic amenorrhea, when menstruation and ovulation stop entirely from occurring.
 Instead, good ways to get the recommended 150 minutes of physical activity a week and solve ovulation problems include jogging, swimming, or dancing.2

 Since prolonged high stress elevates cortisol levels, which, in turn, can prevent the pituitary gland from releasing LH, finding methods to relieve it is important in treating ovulation issues.